This concise guide by the Centers for Disease Control and Prevention defines evaluation questions and outlines the process needed to develop them.

 - Step Four in the

-- This is the project report on a study conducted on the collective action in capacity development by International Livestock Research Institute (ILRI) in collabo
+- This is the project report on a study conducted on the collective action in capacity development by International Livestock Research Institute (ILRI

 - This slide show by Dr Howard White presents the use of randomized control trials (RCTs) in impact evaluation.